 Please indicate which of the following options you are bidding to provide.
 You may indicate multiple options and must provide the associated pricing in the Pricing Attachment to this RFP.
-PNM may select one or multiple options from a given vendor, or none at all.
+Multiple mutually exclusive options will give PNM a choice of vendor solutions, but only one solution will ultimately be selected from a given vendor.